 The Hong Kong Government has refused to allow a Panamanian ship carrying 2,700 Vietnamese refugees to dock.

-The Hong Kong Government has refused to allow a Panamanian ship carrying 2,700 Vietnamese refugees to dock.
+Background: The Hong Kong Government has refused to allow a Panamanian ship carrying 2,700 Vietnamese refugees to dock.
 The Taiwan-owned vessel Huey fong picked up the refugees while on its way from Bangkok back to Taiwan.